 - These buttery cookies pair perfectly with coffee, espresso, or masala chai for a cozy snack.

-- Crush them and sprinkle over whipped cream desserts, yogurt, pudding, or even cakes for added crunch and flavor.
+- Crush them and sprinkle them over whipped cream strawberry desserts, coconut cream-filled rolls, fruity yogurt, fruit cream pudding, or even jelly cakes for added crunch and flavor.

 Tips